 Allergies are multifactorial, meaning they have both genetic and environmental risk factors.
 Each type of risk factor contributes to the allergic response in different ways.
 Environmental risk factors (allergens) are required for allergies to occur, but it’s the genetic risk factors that are responsible for ramping up a dog’s immune system.

 Such genetic risk factors can play a role for an individual dog or entire breeds.
 Allergic diseases can run in families, making genetic history important both for breeding decisions and for a dog’s individual medical history.
 While we don’t offer a genetic test specifically for predisposition to allergies, knowing your dog’s genetic history is a tool that can help you be prepared.
 Learn more about how Embark testing relates to allergies.

 Which allergies are most common in dogs?

-In dogs, allergies come in three primary forms: flea, environmental (sometimes called atopy), and food.
+In dogs, allergies come in three main forms: flea, environmental (sometimes called atopy), and food.

-Environmental allergies can be seasonal and peak more at specific times of year, especially spring and summer.
-Exposure to these allergens is via skin contact or inhalation.
-Environmental allergies can also be due to indoor and non-seasonal substances such as dust mites, molds, and many others.
-Less common are contact skin allergies.
+- Environmental allergies can be seasonal and peak at specific times of year, especially spring and summer.
+Exposure to these allergens occurs via skin contact or inhalation.
+Environmental allergies can also be caused by indoor and non-seasonal substances, such as dust mites, molds, and many others.
+Skin contact allergies are less common.
 These allergies can be due to ingredients in medication, hygiene products, fabrics, or something else.
-Skin redness and irritation are the most likely signs a dog would show to a contact allergy.
+For contact allergies, a dog would likely show redness or irritation of the skin.